Yaron2334/SystemMonitor/README.md

 New Feature:

-- Added a "Fix Top processes option to the main preferences Menu.
+- Added a "Fix Top processes" option to the main preferences Menu.
 If your top Processes don't show up correctly, run it and it should work again.

 Modifications: